 Most employers by nature hate when their employees speak out, especially if that involves overtime violations.
-This type of employers prefers a submissive attitude while they continue to exploit and steal from their employees.
-If you are working extra hours and you have not compensated accordingly, you should consult an experienced Sherman Oaks wage and hour attorney to handle your circumstances.
+This type of employer prefers a submissive attitude while they continue to exploit and steal from their employees.
+If you are working extra hours and you have not compensated accordingly, you should consult an experienced California wage and hour lawyer to handle your circumstances.

 Overtime is calculated on the general rate of pay, that is your wages for the work you perform.
 Whether that means salary, hourly wages, or commissions, you should get paid for any extra hours you pour into your work.
 Also, the regular rate of pay can’t be less than the minimum wage in your state.

 The hours used to calculate the regular rate should not exceed the legal maximum amount of hours, which are generally 8 hours a day or 40 hours per week.
 It also depends on the number of days you work every week.
 If you have agreed to a certain amount of hours with your employer, anything beyond that should be paid as overtime.
 However, in some cases involving a workweek less than 40 hours, the law may not require overtime compensation, unless the employee works over 8 hours a day.